danielribeirobr/extjs-challenge/README.md

 # extjs-challenge
-A tiny application maded using ExJS Framework for studies porpouses
+A tiny application maded using ExJS Framework for studies purpose